PerfectlySoft/PerfectDocs/guide/file.md

 * **path:** The path to move the file to
 * **overWrite:** *Optional.* Indicates that any existing file at the destination path should first be deleted.
 Default is `false`

-#### Error handling
+#### Error Handling

 ``` swift
 let thisFile = File("/path/to/file/helloWorld.txt")
 let newFile = try thisFile.moveTo(path: "/path/to/file/goodbyeWorld.txt")
 ```

-### Copying a file
+### Copying a File

-Similar to `moveTo`, `copyTo` copies the file to the new location, optionally overwriting any existing file - however it does not delete the original file.
+Similar to `moveTo`, `copyTo` copies the file to the new location, optionally overwriting any existing file.
+However, it does not delete the original file.
 A new file object is returned representing the new location.

-Note that this method uses the `@discardableResult` property so can be used without assignment if required.
+Note that this method uses the `@discardableResult` property, so it can be used without assignment if required.

 ``` swift
 let newFile = thisFile.copyTo(path: <String>, overWrite: <Bool>)